hormoz-lab/CARLIN/README.md

-    analyze_CARLIN(..., 'ref_CB_file', file) uses the reference list of cell barcodes in the file specified by 'ref_CB_file' when denoising barcodes found in the FastQ files.
+    analyze_CARLIN(..., 'ref_CB_file', file) uses the reference list of cell barcodes in the file specified by 'ref_CB_file' when denoising barcodes found in the FASTQ files.
 The reference list should have one cell barcode per line.
 Each cell barcode should be a string consisting of only the characters {A,C,G,T}.
 The length of the barcode should match the length expected by the platform specified by CFG_TYPE.
 This reference